Kazephil/Little_CAT_Helpers/README.md

 # License

 In the spirit of sharing and freedom fostered by [OmegaT](https://omegat.org/), which inspired the majority of the scripts here, all scripts in this repository are provided under the terms of the [GPL3+ license](https://www.gnu.org/licenses/gpl-3.0.en.html).

-# Little_CAT_Tools

-Scripts by a translator dabbing in programming to help with tasks related to handling files used CAT tools or to the translation process in general.